scheidan/MeteoSwissRadarTools.jl/README.md

 Note, all coordinates must be multiples of 1000.

-The conversion from RGB values ot rain intesities is based on the file [`8bit_Metranet_v102.txt`](references/8bit_Metranet_v102.txt).
+The conversion from RGB values to rain intensities is based on the file [`8bit_Metranet_v102.txt`](references/8bit_Metranet_v102.txt).
 Negative rain intensities encode the following information: